-The Blockchain concept is best known as the methodology which underpins the Bitcoin virtual currency, however it is increasingly being studied for its application across many types of transactions – Real Estate crowdfunding is no exception.
+The Blockchain technology concept is best known as the methodology which underpins the Bitcoin virtual currency, however it is increasingly being studied for its application across many types of transactions – Real Estate crowdfunding is no exception.

-Blockchain is a method of creating, sharing and verifying data.
+Blockchain technology is a method of creating, sharing and verifying data.
 In practice a blockchain transaction is recorded in a digital ledger which is shared with a distributed network of computers.
 When a new transaction is to be added or changed, each participant in the network must agree to the addition or change – the transaction is only processed if a majority of participants “approve” the transaction.
 If the transaction is approved, the new “block” is added to the chain in every copy of the ledger.

 The Blockchain methodology has several advantages over existing methods of exchanging and validating transactions;